Have you slipped or fallen in a supermarket? Then you – like the following people – could be eligible for injury compensation.

-Apparently it’s grapes that “pose the biggest hazard” to shoppers, however, the Daily Telegraph states that lettuce, snow peas, beans and milk have all resulted in a supermarket injury claim or two.
+Apparently it’s grapes that “pose the biggest hazard” to shoppers, however, the Daily Telegraph states that lettuce, snow peas, beans and milk have all resulted in a supermarket accident claim or two.

 In addition to this, rogue trolleys have also put a number of supermarkets in hot water.
 A recent case saw a young woman in Australia granted a whopping $30,000 after she became trapped beneath a trolley and caused severe damage to her knee.